quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part29_11.8_Image_Proc.md

         sum = np.dot(self.weights, inputs) + self.bias
         return f(sum)
 ```
 This Neuron class takes a set of weights and a bias.
-The `feedforward` method computes the weighted sum of the inputs plus the bias, then applies the activation function \( f \).
+The `feedforward` method computes the weighted sum of the inputs plus the bias, then applies the activation function $f$.
 :p What is the purpose of the `Neuron` class in these examples?
 ??x
 The `Neuron` class serves as a fundamental building block for implementing simple neural networks.
 It processes input data through weights and biases, applying an activation function to produce outputs.